youngung/jekyll-now/anaconda.md

    dir
 ```

-### 6. Once you arrive to the directory you want, type below command to launch the Jupyter notebook
+### 6. Once you arrive at the directory, type below command to launch the Jupyter notebook

 ```bash
    jupyter notebook
 ```

-### 7. Once you have successfully followed the above steps, you'll be able to see
+### 7. Once you have successfully followed the above steps, you should be able to see

 <img src='/images/anaconda/1.png' width='800'>